Skip to footer content

 How to Use a Document Scanner SDK in a .NET MAUI Application

-With the rise of mobile technology, document-scanning apps such as Scanbot SDK, and Native SDKs have become indispensable tools or solution experts for individuals and businesses alike.
-In this tutorial, we'll explore how to create a document scanner app using the latest version of .NET Multi-platform App UI (MAUI) and IronOCR, a powerful OCR (Optical Character Recognition) library for .NET. .NET MAUI simplifies the creation of cross-platform mobile apps such as Android, ensuring seamless deployment on the end user's device.
+With the rise of mobile technology, document-scanning apps such as Scanbot SDK, and Native SDKs have become indispensable tools for both individuals and businesses.
+In this tutorial, we'll explore how to create a document scanner app using the latest version of .NET Multi-platform App UI (MAUI) and IronOCR, a powerful OCR (Optical Character Recognition) library for .NET. .NET MAUI simplifies the creation of cross-platform mobile apps, ensuring seamless deployment on devices such as Android.
 By the end of this guide, you'll be able to develop your own document scanner SDK app that can extract text from images and scanned files with ease.

 How to Use a Document Scanner SDK in a .NET MAUI Application

-1. Install IronOCR C# Library to use Document Scanner SDK.
+1. Install the IronOCR C# Library to use the Document Scanner SDK.

-2. Design .NET MAUI Form with Necessary Controls.
+2. Design a .NET MAUI Form with necessary controls.

-5. Pass the Stream to OcrInput LoadImage method.
+5. Pass the stream to the OcrInput LoadImage method.

 6. Perform OCR using the IronTesseract Read method.